scionproto/scion/doc/BeaconService.md

 1. Call Interface.Expire on all infos.
 1. Revoke all expired interfaces in InterfaceState, update the revocation if necessary (certain amount of previous revocation period has passed)
-1. insert revocation in beacon store
+1. Insert revocation in beacon store
-1. send revocation to all BRs in the local AS.
+1. Send revocation to all BRs in the local AS.
-1. send revocation to local PS as SignedRevInfo
+1. Send revocation to local PS as SignedRevInfo
-1. if in non-core AS, send revocation to PS in all core ASes.
+1. Send revocation to PS in all core ASes, if in non-core AS.

-#### IFID Keepalive Sender
+#### IfId Keepalive Sender

 *(uses: itopo.Get)*

-Periodically send an IFID Keepalive message to the neighboring BS for each interface in the topology.
+Periodically send an IfId Keepalive message to the neighboring BS for each interface in the topology.
 This is done by using a one hop path extension.

 ### Delete Expired data from DB